adithyanarayanan/NorthEastWestSouth/README.md

 The statistics are calculted by filtering out irrelevant comments and studying the polarity of the rest.

-Further statistics can also be calculated w.r.t news articles with further versions --
+Further statistics can also be calculated w.r.t news articles with subsequent versions --
 1. How toxic are the discussions surrounding the articles
 2. How partisan are the headlinesdescriptions of the articles